Skip to main content

 • “My experience was bug-free and fun; I know I'll be coming back to this one again and again.”

-• “It's short and so buggy that it even managed to crash during the end credits.
-The controls are garbage and the overall experience is frustrating.”
+• “It's short and it's so buggy it even managed to crash during the end credits.”

 • optimization